daniel3735928559/wip-ctfs/README.md

-# CTF writeups
+# CTF

-This is a respository for select CTF writeups.
-I am going back through my solutions and will update this repository with code and writeups as I get through them.
+This is a respository for select CTF data including:

-# Current writeups:

-None yet!

-# Writeups in progress:

-* microcorruption.com levels 1-17
-* cryptopals.com sets 1-6
-* pwnable.tw challenges 1-2
+* [writeups]: Writeups of select CTFs I have done
+* [challenges]: CTF challenges I have created (that have already been used)
+* [server]: A very small, very simple CTF server